What are executive functioning skills?

 - Planning is developing a well-thought-out strategy before starting a task.
 This involves thinking about what is needed before beginning something and creating a list of steps to help accomplish that goal in an effective way.
 Strong planning skills can help learners best use their time and complete tasks well, without needing to go back and revise work after the fact.

-- Organization is keeping neat and orderly systems in place.
+- Organization is using strategies to stay neat and tidy.
 Being organized includes having a place for everything, developing a plan to keep materials orderly, and cleaning up we go.
 Learners with strong organization skills are better able to find what they need when they need it.

 - Task initiation means starting right away.
 That includes not procrastinating, even when it is a less-desired task (like starting homework or doing dishes).
 Skills with task initiation are critical because they are one of the initial steps in actually getting up and starting a job.